You’re deeply frustrated with your situation. Despite all the hype, you can’t seem to get any matches on Bumble.

 Don’t use expensive cars as photo boosters.
 Posing with anything fancy only makes you look douchey.

-Nine out of ten Bumble bros have a bio that dries out her vegana faster than taking a squat on a leaf blower.
+Nine out of ten Bumble bros have a bio that puts her to sleep faster than running into Mike Tyson’s fists.
 And you might be one of them.

-Took me five swipes to find you these three screenshots.
+Took me five swipes to find these three screenshots for you.

 Men aren’t any better at writing their profiles.